orcunsaltik/gulp-pug-3/README.md

 Gulp Pug plugin

-Compile your Pug templates into 'html' or 'js';
+Compile your Pug templates into 'html' or 'js'.
 Always uses the latest version of Pug.

 ## Example